Exact upper bounds for the minimum sizes of strong and weak separating path systems of cliques: Proof that

 Let $e,e'$ be two distinct edges that touch level $k$ but are not contained in it.
-Then the only paths that may contain them both are those of $\mathscr{P}_k$, since every other path of $\mathscr{Q}_k$ contains at most one such edge.
-So, suppose that $\mathbf{P_k^{s_{k-1}+i}}$ is a path containing both $e$ and $e'$.
+Then the only paths that may contain them both are those of $\mathscr{P}_k$, as each path of $\mathscr{R}_k$ contains at most one such edge, namely its connecting edge.
+If there are no paths containing both $e$ and $e'$, the two edges are separated from each other, so suppose that there is a path $\mathbf{P_k^{s_{k-1}+i}}$ containing both $e$ and $e'$.